How to Create a Video Knowledge Base in 3 Steps

 What is a knowledge base video?

-A knowledge base video is a type of informational video that answers common support questions and helps customers learn about a specific topic.
+A knowledge base video is an informational video that answers common support questions and helps customers learn about a specific topic in a video format.

 Knowledge base videos usually have a narrator who speaks slowly and clearly, using simple language that is easy to understand.
 The videos also often include visuals, such as animations or screen recordings, to help illustrate the points being made.